Business Technologies Division

 Co-op employers are partners in education and play a vital role in student development.
 Students work directly with their Cooperative Education Coordinator in a structured, managed, and evaluated program to help realize their personal career goals.

-For co-op eligibility requirements, registration policies, program options, and other issues related to the cooperative education program, please refer to the Cooperative Education Program section of the Catalog.
+For co-op eligibility requirements, registration policies, program options, and other issues related to the cooperative education program, please refer to the Cooperative Education Program section of this Catalog.

 The Ohio Department of Higher Education developed the Ohio Transfer Module to facilitate transfer of credits from one Ohio public college or university to another.
 The transfer module contains 36 to 40 semester hours of course credits in the areas of communication, mathematics, arts and humanities, social and behavioral sciences, and natural and physical sciences.
 A transfer module completed at one college or university automatically meets the requirements for the transfer module at another college or university once the student is admitted.
 For additional information, see the State of Ohio Policy for Institutional Transfer and the Transfer Module sections of this catalog.